lsst-sitcom/sitcomtn-037/index.rst

      This includes identifying libraries/packages/dependencies that require improvements (e.g. Seadragon) and fully scoping what is required to implement the tool with DM tooling such as the Butler.
      The scope estimate may propose the use of in-kind contribution(s) to this effort if and where applicable.

-We have developed a plan to address the visualization requirements developed as part of first FAFF report and further refined based on discussion during FAFF2.
+We have devised a plan to address the visualization requirements developed as part of first FAFF report and further refined based on discussion during FAFF2.
 The plans include the following major categories:

 1. Requirements that can be implemented with existing/planned camera/contributed labor
-2. Requirements which require additional hardware at USDF to support
+2. Requirements which demand additional hardware at USDF to support
 3. Requirements which will need significant front-end work
-4. Requirements which require significant DM expertise/assistance
+4. Requirements which necessitate significant DM expertise/assistance

 Significant progress has been made on category 1, including effort contributed by Oxford,UK under UKD-UKD-S7.
 We have also made progress on item 4, in particular targeting an early proof-of-concept by adding the ability to display DM generated FITS files including some level of instrument signature removal (ISR) using the RubinTV generated files from AuxTel.